abbycrockett/data-structures/README.md

 # General Thoughts

-Using Streamlit has helped me learn more about CSS.
-I have been inspecting the elements more frequently to fix some of the style issues.
-For this project, instead of having a grand design plan lol, I just tried to make it resemble my VS Code theme.
-My main goal with this project was to refresh some data structure concepts and revisit Python for fun.
+Since my last project was more design-focused, I wanted to revisit Python & some basic data structures.
+I mostly just copied the look of my VS Code theme, lol.
+I was surprised to encounter a lot more CSS issues using Streamlit.
+Using the browser tools, I was able to override some of Streamlit’s default coloring.